syskey-shell/VulcanScan/README.md

 ---

-## 👤 Author
+## Author

 syskey — https://github.com/syskey-shell
-Connect,if you find this helpful! discord = __syskey
+Connect if you find this helpful! discord = __syskey